SEASONS

 V. Concluding Remarks

-A. Important to remember that all renewal efforts = more than just techniques/org.
+A. Important to remember that all renewal efforts = more than just techniques/organization

-1. Its a faith thing perhaps even more than an organizational thing
+1. It's a faith thing even more than an organizational thing

 2. Faith and the interaction of the Holy Spirit will make for the renewal